Psychopoulet/node-pluginsmanager-plugin/documentation/DescriptorUser.md

 All the childs classes can use the [Descriptor](./Descriptor.md) shared by the [Orchestrator](./Orchestrator.md), and check its validity with the "checkDescriptor" method

-More, the class add features like external ressources directory (to create files like local sqlite without impact the plugin's installation) and 4 init/release methods
+More, the class add features like external resources directory (to create files like local sqlite without impact the plugin's installation) and 4 init/release methods

 ## Code